-Impact Mitigation / Mitigation / Monitoring management objectives and outcomes management actions Methodology Frequency Responsibility Aspect: Protectio n of soil resources Erosion That disturbance and Implement an effective system Every 2 months during the Environmental Control Officer
+Impact Mitigation / Mitigation / Monitoring management objectives and outcomes management actions Methodology Frequency Responsibility Aspect: Protectio n of soil resources Erosion That Implement an Undertake a Every 2 months Environmental disturbance and effective system periodic site during the Control Officer existence of of stormwater inspection to decommissionin (ECO) hard surfaces run-off control, verify and g phase, and causes no where it is inspect the then every 6 erosion on or required - that is effectiveness months after

-Impact Mitigation / Monitoring management objectives and outcomes management actions Methodology Frequency Responsibility existence of hard surfaces causes no erosion on or required - that is at any points where run-off water might accumulate.
-The system must effectively collect and safely disseminate any run-off water from all accumulation points and it must prevent any potential verify and inspect the effectiveness and integrity of the stormwater run-off control system and to specifically record the occurrence of any erosion on site or downstream.
-Corrective action must be implemented to decommissionin g, until final sign-off is achieved.
-(ECO) Erosion clearing does vegetation cover and facilitate re- vegetation of denuded areas throughout the site, to stabilize periodic site inspection to record the occurrence of and revegetation progress of all areas that decommissionin g phase, and then every 6 months after completion of Control Officer Topsoil loss That topsoil loss is minimised below surface in positions of all occurrences of whenever areas are disturbed.
+Impact Mitigation / Mitigation / Monitoring management objectives and outcomes management actions Methodology Frequency Responsibility downstream of the site. where run-off water might accumulate.
+The system must effectively and integrity of the stormwater run-off control system and to specifically record the occurrence of decommissionin g, until final sign- safely disseminate any run-off water from all accumulation points and it must prevent any potential any erosion on site or downstream.
+Corrective action must be implemented to the run-off Erosion clearing does vegetation cover and facilitate re- vegetation of denuded areas throughout the site, to stabilize disturbed soil periodic site inspection to record the occurrence of and revegetation progress of all areas that decommissionin g phase, and then every 6 months after completion of Control Officer Topsoil loss That topsoil loss is minimised below surface in any way, then any available topsoil should positions of all occurrences of below-surface soil disturbance (e.g. excavations). whenever areas are disturbed.
 Environmental Control Officer (ECO)

-Impact Mitigation / management objectives and outcomes Mitigation / Mitigation / Monitoring management actions Methodology Frequency Responsibility first be stripped from the entire surface to be disturbed and excavations).
-Record the date of topsoil stripping and replacement.
+Impact Mitigation / management objectives and outcomes Mitigation / Monitoring management actions Methodology Frequency Responsibility surface to be disturbed and stockpiled for respreading during rehabilitation.
+During rehabilitation, the stockpiled topsoil must be evenly spread over the entire disturbed surface. replacement.
 Check that topsoil covers the entire disturbed area.